 1. Latest Position Changes

-This report is typically the first report I go to each time I log into Semrush, because it tells me if there have been any major increases or decreases in keyword rankings in the last 24 hours.
+This report is typically the first report I go to each time I log into Semrush, because it tells me if there have been any significant increases or decreases in keyword rankings in the last 24 hours.

 This is useful, for example, to see if your site has been affected by any Google updates, in which case you will likely see strong fluctuations.
 For me, this is one of those early morning routine things to do.

-To get to this report, follow the below steps.
+To get to this report, enter the domain you want to check in that big search bar at the top and hit the search button.
 In this example, I am using neilpatel.com as the guinea pig website.
 I’m sure he won’t mind.

-This will bring you to a domain overview page with lots of interesting data, but for this exercise we’re going to focus on position changes of organic keywords.
+This will bring you to a domain overview page with lots of interesting data, but for this exercise, we’re going to focus on position changes of organic keywords.

 Scroll down to the Top Organic Keywords widget and click the View Details button.